 Genesis Co-Founder Michael Watkins was recently interviewed by Jeff Hyman on the Strong Suit Podcast.
-In the interview, Watkins points out the astonishing fact that most organizations still use an "onboarding by Darwinian evolution" approach when bringing in executive talent.
-This fact is supported by research Genesis jointly conducted with Egon Zehnder into organizational onboarding effectiveness, published in their Harvard Business Review article, "Onboarding Isn't Enough."
+In the interview, Watkins points out the astonishing fact that most organizations still use an "onboarding by Darwinian evolution approach" when bringing in executive talent.
+This fact is supported by research Genesis jointly conducted with Egon Zehnder into executive onboarding effectiveness, published in their Harvard Business Review article, "Onboarding Isn't Enough."

-What makes this lack of investment at such a crucial point in a newly-hired executive's career astonishing, is its stark juxtaposition with the amount of money invested in finding and placing that executive in the first place.
-Take a C-Suite vacancy in a Fortune 500 company, the basic salary for which is $750K, for example.
+What makes this lack of investment at such a crucial point in a newly-hired executive's career astonishing is its stark juxtaposition with the amount of money invested in finding and placing that executive in the first place.
+Take an executive-level vacancy in a global organization with a basic salary of $750K, for example.
 Now, double that figure to come up with a guaranteed first year earnings baseline and the investment in the executive search process — the equivalent of 30%-40% of the candidate's guaranteed first year earnings — starts at $450K.
 Now, add 10% of that figure per month for the duration of the search (on average six months minimum), and you are looking at a $720K executive search fee.
 Looked at another way, $720K is the cost of that placement, regardless of whether the executive succeeds or fails.

 Based on the above (conservative) approximation of what it costs to find and place an executive at a global organization and given research shows that 40% of unsupported executive transitions end in derailment, one is left to wonder why it is that organizations on the whole continue to adopt a "sink or swim" approach to onboarding executive talent.
 The lack of investment in onboarding and integrating leaders is very often justified by the fact that the impact cannot be readily measured or quantified.